1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 It's merely a wonderful company trading at the most attractive valuations in years.

-If it grows as expected through 2022, and returns to its historical 18 to 19 PE (during a period of 4.4% growth vs 5.5% CAGR current consensus) then total returns nearly double that of the S&P 500 are on offer.
+If it grows as expected through 2022, and returns to its historical 18 to 19 P/E (during a period of 4.4% growth vs. 5.5% CAGR current consensus) then total returns nearly double that of the S&P 500 are on offer.

 Over the past 20 years, 3M has grown as expected 91% of the time, within a reasonable margin of error.

-Thus I consider it a potentially great deal for conserve high-yield investors seeking the security of a dividend king during these troubled economic times.
+Thus, I consider it a potentially great deal for conserve high-yield investors seeking the security of a dividend king during these troubled economic times.

 Bank Of Montreal: 7% Yield And No Dividend Cuts Since 1829